mat-ng/how-many-faces/README.md

 The app can be accessed [here](https://how-many-faces.herokuapp.com).

 How Many Faces is a fullstack web application for teachers/event organizers to take attendance of their participants.
-They simply need to point their device's camera towards a group, then the app will detect the number of peoples' faces and optionally send the user a text with the attendance report.
+They simply need to point their device's camera towards a group, then the app will detect the number of peoples' faces and send the user a text with the attendance report.

 The site was created using TensorFlow to detect peoples' faces and the [Twilio API](https://www.twilio.com) to text users their attendance reports.